GavinVasandani/riscv_cpu_gv/personal-statements/arnav.md

     ```asm
     addi a5, a5, -1
    ```
   This is a minor change, as it would not affect the functioning of the program except for a microscopic delay due to loading of the register file with 1.
 Where this could be problematic, was in case of a bigger program, if more registers were required in order to facilitate more variables, or if the given subroutine was run enough times to cause a substantial delay.
+- Also in the fsm program, the effect of switching the lights on could be accomplished by using an lsl operation, along with an increment at each stage.